 Alternatively, if the local NSA does not have sufficient topology information or authorization credentials to identify and interact directly with all the downstream networks, the local NSA can simply choose a neighbor network as the next hop, and using the interconnect STP as the ingress point, forward a request to that next hop NSA for handling.
 This conventional hop-by-hop approach is called the Chain model.

 Chain style processing reserves resources sequentially beginning at the source STP and working hop by hop successively through each downstream network to the destination.
-The path computation requires only a simple next hop reachability calculation (though more sophisticated path finders can be implemented), and no resources are reserved until the prefix path has been confirmed.
+The path computation requires only a simple next hop reachability calculation (though more sophisticated path finders can be implemented), and no downstream resources are reserved until the upstream prefix path has been confirmed.
 It is highly distributed, scales well and is robust.
-But it does enforce a provider centric model that hides or delegates much (if not all) network provisioning decisions.
+But it does hide or delegates much network provisioning decision to [unknown] downstream agents.

 Figure 16: Chain pathfinding mode.

 In both the tree style processing and the chain style processing, the end-to-end connection cannot be confirmed until all of the constituent connection segments have been successfully reserved and confirmed.
-Which model will be more effective is unclear at this time and will likely be directly related to complexity of topology distribution and path analysis, robustness, authorization schemes, request volume, network diameter, utilization density, cost, ease of use, and reach (to name just a few actors.)
+Which model will be more effective is unclear at this time and will likely be directly related to complexity of topology distribution and path analysis, robustness, authorization schemes, request volume, network diameter, utilization density, cost, ease of use, and reach (to name just a few aspects.)

-Both the Tree and Chain model reduce to a constraint-based search over a topology to build a k-preferred path tree.
+Both the Tree and Chain model reduce pathfinding to a constraint-based search over a topology to build a k-preferred path tree.
 Both can accept requester guidance in path selection through the inclusion of intermediate transit points in the connection request (discussed further under Path Objects).
 The method, tree or chain, used to process a request is made exclusively in the requester NSA.
 The requesting agent implements a Tree model process by submitting individual requests for each connection segment.
 These individual segment requests are processed asynchronously and in parallel.
 The requesting agent implements a Chain model by allocating a path through the local network, and then forwarding the request to a neighbor domain to resolve the remaining downstream portion of the connection.

 The Connection Path Algebra